Boomtown (podcast)

-Boomtown is a podcast about big oil in the Permian Basin hosted by Christian Wallace and produced by Texas Monthly in partnership with Imperative Entertainment.
+Boomtown is a podcast about the activities of major oil companies in the Permian Basin region mostly located in Texas in the United States.

+The podcast is hosted by Christian Wallace and produced by Texas Monthly in partnership with Imperative Entertainment.

 Background

 The show was produced by Texas Monthly in partnership with Imperative Entertainment, and syndicated on Marfa Public Radio.
 The show debuted on December 10, 2019, with Jason Hoch as the executive producer of the show.
 Boomtown is a narrative serialized show about the 21st century Texas oil boom that occurred in the Permian Basin.
 Christian Wallace—the host of the show—grew up in Andrews, Texas and previously spent a year as a roughneck in the oilfields working on drilling rigs.
 The first episode of the ten part series is about U.S. Route 285 in Texas known as "Death Highway" or the "Highway to Hell" because the traffic from tank trucks carrying oil has increased the number of deaths by 67% since the beginning of the oil boom.

 At the end of each episode Wallace discloses that "Texas Monthly's parent company also owns interests in the midstream oil and gas industry among other diversified investments.
 Our editorial judgements are made independently of any such investments."